Johnny Sain: Pitching coach

-After retiring as a player, Sain spent many years as a well-regarded but outspoken pitching coach for the Athletics, Yankees, Minnesota Twins, Detroit Tigers, Chicago White Sox and Atlanta Braves.
+After retiring as a player, Sain spent many years as a well-regarded and outspoken pitching coach for the Kansas City Athletics, New York Yankees, Minnesota Twins, Detroit Tigers, Chicago White Sox and Atlanta Braves.
 During the 1960s, Sain coached the pitchers of five of the American League's ten pennant-winning teams.

 While serving as the Yankees pitching coach, Sain picked up an apple one day and poked a broken car antenna through it.
 Spinning the apple, Sain came to the idea that he could do the same with a baseball by inserting a wooden rod into it, enabling him to spin the ball differently, imitating the spins used for different pitches.
-Sain eventually patented the idea and sold it from his home in Arkansas.
+Sain eventually patented the idea and sold his product from his home in Arkansas.

-An independent thinker among coaches, Sain tended to be admired by his pitchers, but he battled with at least two of his managers—Sam Mele of the Twins and Mayo Smith of the Tigers—when he disagreed with them.
+An independent thinker among coaches, Sain tended to be admired by his pitchers, although he battled with at least two of his managers—Sam Mele of the Twins and Mayo Smith of the Tigers—when he disagreed with them.
 In each case, Sain was fired, but the manager's dismissal soon followed when his pitching staff suffered from Sain's absence.
 Sain did not make friends among owners and general managers, either, when he would advise pitchers to "climb those golden stairs" to their teams' front offices to demand more money in salary talks.
-Sain was also well known for ignoring running drills that pitchers despised.
+Sain was also well known for ignoring running drills most pitchers despised.
 He frequently told pitchers and managers "You don't run the damn ball across the plate.
 If running did it, they'd look for pitchers on track teams."

 Jim Bouton, in his book Ball Four, expressed unreserved admiration for Sain, who had been his pitching tutor in New York during his first two Major League seasons, 1962 and 1963.
-Bouton openly wished to pitch for the 1969 Tigers in order to have a chance to again benefit from Sain's coaching.
+Bouton openly wished to pitch for the 1969 Tigers in order to have yet another opportunity to benefit from Sain's coaching.
 Sain and Bouton were briefly reunited in the Atlanta Braves system in 1978.
-Ned Garver said that Sain was the best pitching coach he ever encountered.
-"If he had an idea that he thought could be of value to you, he would tell you about it to try to help you.
-But by the time he finished visiting with you about it, you would think that you'd thought of it yourself," Garver described Sain's approach.
+Ned Garver said Sain was the best pitching coach he ever encountered.
+"If he had an idea that he thought could be of value to you, he would tell you about it to try to help you, but by the time he finished visiting with you about it, you would think that you'd thought of it yourself," Garver described Sain's approach.

-Tommy John, on the other hand, had trouble working with Sain, who kept trying to get the pitcher to throw a slider, a pitch that gave John trouble.
+Tommy John, on the other hand, had trouble working with Sain, who kept trying to get the pitcher to throw a slider, a pitch which always gave John trouble.
 "Sain could show you how to throw any pitch in the book, but he couldn't look at your motion and tell if your mechanics were off," recalled John.
 "For a sinkerballer [which John was], that spells trouble."

 Pitchers who won 20 or more games under Sain's coaching include Jim Kaat, Whitey Ford, Mudcat Grant, Denny McLain, Jim Bouton, Al Downing, Jim Perry, Wilbur Wood, and Stan Bahnsen.